leomenezessz/pyppium/docs/getting-started.md

 # QuickStart

-The fastest way to start using pyppium to learn about the basics: Pyppium's fetcher and PyppiumDriver.
+The fastest way to start using pyppium is to learn about the basics: Pyppium's fetcher and PyppiumDriver.

 ## Basic Usage of Pyppium Driver